Fort Worth Theft Defense Attorney

 Put a Dedicated Fort Worth Theft Lawyer on Your Case

-Hiring a private attorney will provide you with a legal team that can devote significant time and resources to investigating your case and crafting a unique defense strategy tailored to your needs.
+Hiring a private attorney will provide you with an individual that can devote significant time and resources to investigating your case and crafting a unique defense strategy tailored to your needs.
 When you choose my firm, you will work directly with me, Paul Previte.
-I will not pass your case off to a paralegal or inexperienced associate.
 I will fight for your interests and rights at every stage of your case, regardless of the type or severity of theft charges.

 Do not wait to secure competent legal counsel.
 Call (817) 857-6307 today!